5th Floor, Brigade Towers,

 Furthermore, according to the data published by the American Cancer Society, about 2,000 people in the United States develop cancers of the nasal cavity and paranasal sinuses each year.
 These cases are most common in the geriatric population.
-In 2014, in the United States, an estimated 99,756 people were living with laryngeal cancer, and the number of new cases of laryngeal cancer was 3.0 per 100,000 men and women per year.
+In 2018, in the United States, an estimated people were more than 15,000 incident cases of larynx cancer, as per International Agency for Research on Cancer 2018 data.
 Thus, owing to the rising prevalence and new cases of ear, nose, and throat related disorders, the US ENT devices market is expected to witness a high CAGR over the forecast period.

 |Image-guided Surgery Systems|